The James Webb Space Telescope has successfully launched - KESQ

 And then it will go through a period of commissioning in space that lasts for six months.
 That includes cooling down the instruments, alignment and calibration.
 All of the instruments will go through a checkout process to see how they’re functioning.

+“The launch of the Webb Space Telescope is a pivotal moment — this is just the beginning for the Webb mission,” said Gregory L. Robinson, Webb’s program director at NASA Headquarters, in a statement.

+“Now we will watch Webb’s highly anticipated and critical 29 days on the edge.
+When the spacecraft unfurls in space, Webb will undergo the most difficult and complex deployment sequence ever attempted in space.
+Once commissioning is complete, we will see awe-inspiring images that will capture our imagination.”

-Then, it will begin to collect data and its first images later in 2022.
-Thousands of scientists have been waiting for years to see what Webb can show us.
+Webb will begin to collect data and its first images later in 2022.
+Thousands of scientists have been waiting for years to see what the observatory can show us.

 “The initial year of Webb’s observations will provide the first opportunity for a diverse range of scientists around the world to observe particular targets with NASA’s next great space observatory,” said Thomas Zurbuchen, associate administrator for the Science Mission Directorate at NASA, in a statement.